AboozarM/moec.prioritizr/docs/reference/moec.prioritizr.md

-# moec.prioritizr: Multi-objective prioritization with the epsilon-constraint approach
+# moec.prioritizr: Multi-Objective Prioritization with the Epsilon-Constraint Approach

 Systematic conservation planning is a framework to identify priority areas for conservation management (Giakoumi et al. 2025).
 Briefly,